Taekwondo Black Belt Age Requirements [What are They?]

-For instance, we have already talked in detail about what age can kids get a black belt in BJJ.
+TKD has various grading levels.
+The highest level is the black belt.
+The relevance of this issue concerns not only taekwondo fans but also other martial arts.
+For instance, we have already talked in detail about what age kids can get a black belt in BJJ.
 You can read it here.

 Can a 12-year-old get a black belt in taekwondo?